CallaJune/mta-dash/README.md

 - `STOP_IDS`: Find your station ID [here](https://github.com/jonthornton/MTAPI/blob/master/data/stations.json)
 - `ROUTES`: Train routes you want to track
+- `DIRECTIONS`: Which directions you want to display on the board.
+The options are north ("N") and south ("S") as defined by the MTA API.
-- `UPDATE_DELAY`: Delay in seconds before fetching new data
+- `UPDATE_DELAY`: Delay in seconds before fetching (and therefore updating) new data
 - `STATION_MINIMUM_MINUTES_DISPLAY`: Only display arrival times greater or equal than this value.
 Useful to only show trains you can catch.

 ## Usecase